peteryxu/aqd-cli-workshop/workshop/02-getting-started.md

 You can exit this (CTRL + C) or leave it running until it finishes if you want.

-Congratulations, you have configured your first MCP Server.
+Congratulations, you have configured and tested your first MCP Server.

 ---

 **Context Hooks**

-Context hooks are a feature in Amazon Q CLI that you can use to automatically inject context into your conversations with Q Developer.
-Instead of manually adding context with the "/context" command, context hooks run commands and include their output as context.
+Context hooks are a feature in Amazon Q CLI that you can use to automatically inject context into your conversations with Q Developer CLI.
+Instead of manually adding context with the **"/context"** command, context hooks run commands and include their output as context.

 Amazon Q CLI supports two types of context hooks: